-It is recommended that sex service premises are permissible in the IN1 zone within the Cumberland LGA.
-To support the inclusion of sex service permissibility, it is recommended that comprehensive provisions are adopted regarding the location of any sex service premises.
+It is recommended that the permissibility of sex service premises is increased to a broader range of zones within the Cumberland LGA.
+To support this, it is recommended that robust and comprehensive provisions are adopted regarding the location of any sex service premises.